marcysutton/no-mouse-days/README.md

 Ever wanted a package that disables the mouse cursor one day a week so you can test keyboard accessibility as a team?
 No?
 Well here you go anyway.

+This package can be installed into a modern JavaScript app to inject a CSS styling developer tool that disables the mouse cursor.
+It's intended to encourage development of better keyboard support through browser testing (you are testing, aren't you?).

+## Prerequisites

+- Node.js
+- npm

 ## How to use

 1. Install the package